IDCI-Consulting/AdminGeneratorBundle/README.md

 Then extract it into your /web directory which is at the root of the project.

 Your CRUD entity is generated, as well as the layout.

+You may want to be able to delete an entry directly from the index.
+In order to do it:

+    * go to Sensio\Bundle\GeneratorBundle\Generator;
+    * Change visibility of generateIndexView() and getRecordActions() functions from private to protected.
+    * Generate your entity CRUD as it is indicate above.

+Then, you can choose which actions you want in the index view, among edit, delete and show action by editing IDCI\Bundle\AdminGeneratorBundle\Generator\BootstrapDoctrineCrudGenerator.php at line 92.

+    return in_array($item, array('show', 'edit', 'delete'));